syncfusion-content/angularjs-docs/angularjs/TimePicker/Validation.md

 ---
 layout: post
-title: Validation in AngularJS TimePicker | Syncfusion
+title: Validation in AngularJS TimePicker control | Syncfusion
-description: Learn here all more about validation support in Syncfusion AngularJS TimePicker control, its elements, and more.
+description: Learn here all about validation support in Syncfusion AngularJS TimePicker control, its elements, and more.
 platform: AngularJS
 control: TimePicker
 documentation: ug